 KLO Bluetooth Mouse

 It has two buttons and the scroll wheel – so no extra buttons for you to customize more advanced features.
-But most of the users don’t even need more than that, especially on an iPad.
+But most of the users don’t even need extra buttons, especially on an iPad.

 It has good sensors and a great response time, with the optical chip easily switchable from 800 dpi to 1,200 and 1,600.
 Usually, you just set it to the maximum number and enjoy a perfect scrolling experience!